Sipho – Sustianble Medicare

 In collaboration with a Contract Development and Manufacturing Organization (CDMO), we are embarking on a vigorous journey to develop necessary analyses and tests.
 Our aim is to ensure that our more sustainable medications not only meet the requirements set by the Danish Medicines Agency and the European Medicines Agency (EMA), but also provide a product that increases patient safety, improves the working environment for healthcare professionals and reduces the current Carbon Footprint extensively.
 The challenge of this project lies in conducting all tests and analyses with the precision and care required to not just fulfill regulatory standards but to also highlight our commitment to patient safety, EHS at hospitals and product reliability.

-We plan to address these scientific and regulatory challenges by leveraging on the expertise of our CDMO partnership, combined with the deep understanding our internal team has of the product and its application in clinical settings.
-By completing this crucial step, we will be prepared to submit our dossier for marketing authorization, moving our innovative solution closer to implementation in the healthcare sector.
+We plan to address these scientific and regulatory challenges by leveraging on the expertise of our partnership, combined with the deep understanding our internal team has of the product and its application in clinical settings.
+By completing this crucial step, we will be prepared to submit our marketing authorization, moving our innovative solution closer to implementation in the healthcare sector.
 This not only represents a leap forward in our mission but also contributes to a more sustainable and efficient approach to medication management.

 Regional Climate Policy: A Path Towards Sustainability